JAN-2003

 REGENERATION: The amount of flanged sound fed back into the delay stage.
 More makes it thicker and morer metallic sounding, if you can crank it enough you can even get feedback type sounds.

 The A/DA also has an even/odd harmonics switch, for slightly different timbre.
-And a threshold knob so the flange only turns on when you play above a certain level (no flanging noise when you stop playing, or turn it up for only flanging on HARD playing).
+And a threshold knob so the flange only turns on when you play above a certain level.
+The Threshold removes flanging noise when you stop playing, a noise gate.
+Or you turn it up for only flanging on HARD playing.

 A/DA power adaptor The early A/DA pedals used a 12V DC power transformer, positive tip, about 200mA should be more than enough.
 Some mid year versions need more than 12V or they will hum, as they use a 15V regulator.
-Those will work with the EH 18V DC adaptor sold for the EH Holier Grail or POG.
+Those will work with the EH 18V DC adaptor sold for the EH Holier Grail or POG, the EH18DC-500.
+EH-18DC-500

 Many people are confused about the Uni-Vibe, as it has a CHORUS setting on it, and some people think it can be used for Leslie (spinning speaker) sounds.